Discrete conformal maps and ideal hyperbolic polyhedra: Introduction

-The first variational principle involves a function of the (logarithmic) scale factors $u$.
+The first variational principle (Section~\ref{sec:variational_principle_1}) involves a function of the (logarithmic) scale factors $u$.
 The second variational principle (Section~\ref{sec:variational_principle_2}) involves a function of the triangle angles.
-Both functions are related by a singular version of Legendre duality.
-The corresponding variational principles of the classical smooth theory are discussed in Section~\ref{sec:smooth}.
+The two variational principles are Legendre duals in a precise way, but we do not dwell on this point.
+The corresponding variational principles of the classical smooth theory are discussed in Appendix~\ref{sec:smooth}.